-You may also want to know how much you make per hour, how much you make per hour at a specific limit, your BB/hour or even what room you make the most money in.
+You may also want to know how much you make per hour, how much you make per hour at a specific limit, your BB/hour or even what poker site you make the most money on.

 Depending on how savvy you are with Excel, you can have the program run reports for specific months, limits, dates ... anything you want.
 You can even have it automatically generate a graph from your legacy profits (see example picture below).